jayngu/hugo-app/content/post/2018-06-17-load-testing.md

 bigimg: [{src: "/img/triangle.jpg"}, {src: "/img/sphere.jpg"}, {src: "/img/hexagon.jpg"}]
 ---

 The other day I came across a medium post which introduced me to the site: [**loader.io**](https://loader.io/).
-Their service is free (baseline) and allows me to easily test up to several hundred concurrent connections a second.
+Their service is free (baseline) and allows me to easily test up to several hundred concurrent connections a second. [**SendGrid**](https://sendgrid.com/) describes their service as:

+> [...] a FREE load testing service that allows you to stress test your web-apps & apis with thousands of concurrent connections.

  It was pretty convenient that I found this randomly because I was trying to figure out a simple way of stress testing my blog.
 My current cluster is set up with 5 `nginx:alpine` servers with default configurations being load balanced by a `nginx ingress controller`.
 I was curious as to what this basic setup could handle.
 I want to reiterate that the blog setup is definitely overkill for a simple `hugo` generated site without a backend.
 My goal was to have a fun lab environment to play with and potentially break.

-The below table summarizes the results of the tests done through their GUI:
+The process to start using it was pretty simple.

+- Create an account
+- Register your web app via HTTP or DNS verification (paid)
+- Run/Schedule tests on your web app via GUI or their API

 ---

+### Summary of Test Results

 | Clients/min   | Avg Response Time | Successful Responses | Data sent by Loader | Data Received by Clients |
 | ------------- |:-----------------:| --------------------:|--------------------:|------------------------: |